OctopusDeploy/blog/blog/2019-06/octopus-release-2019.6-lts/index.md

 <h2>Octopus Deploy 2019.6 LTS</h2>

 Octopus Deploy `2019.6 LTS` is now available for teams running Octopus Deploy self-hosted and we recommend this release for our self-hosted customers.
-Our [long-term support program (LTS)](https://octopus.com/docs/administration/upgrading/long-term-support) includes releases with six months of support including critical bug fixes and security patches.
+Our [long-term support (LTS) program](https://octopus.com/docs/administration/upgrading/long-term-support) includes releases with six months of support including critical bug fixes and security patches.
 They do not include new features, minor enhancements, or minor bug fixes; these are rolled up into the next LTS release.

-<button type="button" class="btn btn-primary btn-lg">Download</button> Octopus Deploy `2019.6 LTS` now!
+Octopus Deploy `2019.6 LTS` <a href="https://octopus.com/downloads" class="btn btn-primary btn-lg">Download now</a>

 This is our third release with six months of long term support and the following table shows our current LTS releases.